-For each year of RP3, NERL will report for its UKATS Service line, the annual DB pension costs exempt from cost sharing in the row labelled "Unforeseen financial market conditions requiring changes in deficit repair contributions and future service contributions".
-For the purposes of these rules this row will be called "Actual pension contribution variance" and will be added to the RAB in calendar year-end prices.
+For each year of RP3, NERL will report for its UKATS Service line, the annual DB pension contribution variance costs exempt from cost sharing in the row labelled "Unforeseen financial market conditions requiring changes in deficit repair contributions and future service contributions" taking into account any mitigations (such as Pension cash alternative payments (including unforeseen changes in National taxation law relating to Employer National Insurance)).
+For the purposes of these rules this row will be called "Pension contribution variance" and will be added to the RAB in calendar year-end prices.

-The Eurocontrol Principles, and our regulatory policy statement on the treatment of NERL pension costs, provide for the review of "Actual pension contribution variance."
-Any adjustment to NERL's UKATS service line "Actual pension contribution variance", defined as "Actual pension contribution variance adjustment", following this review will be added/deducted to/from the RAB in the following period.
+The Eurocontrol Principles (3.3.4.2), and our pensions regulatory policy statement, provide for the review of the "Pension contribution variance."
+Any adjustment to NERL's UKATS service line "Pension contribution variance", defined as "Pension contribution variance adjustments", following this review during the NR23 period will be added/deducted to/from the Pension contribution variance adjustment in the RAB in the following period.

-This amount needs to be adjusted for any differences between actual value and the estimated values included in the NR23 settlement (see section 3e above) and the cumulative difference will be recovered through charges via regulatory depreciation from NR28 and beyond.
+This amount needs to be adjusted for any differences between actual value and the estimated values included in the NR23 settlement (see section 3f above) and the cumulative difference will be recovered through charges via regulatory depreciation from NR28 and potentially beyond (if the amounts to be recovered impact the unit rate in a disproportionate manner), in line with the cost risk sharing mechanism set out in the Eurocontrol Principles.

-For calendar years 2021 & 2022:
+For calendar years 2020, 2021 & 2022:

-[ Actual pension contribution variance (t) + Actual pension contribution variance adjustments (t-1) ]
+[Pension contribution variance (t) + Pension contribution variance adjustments (t-1)]